opral/monorepo/careers/inlang-sdk.md

 **Opportunity**

 Develop the SDK that powers the inlang ecosystem.
+Find example issues [here](https://github.com/inlang/monorepo/issues?q=is%3Aopen+is%3Aissue+label%3A%22scope%3A+inlang%2Fsdk%22)

 - be at the forefront of [local first software](https://www.inkandswitch.com/local-first/)
   - reactive systems